pboutinaud/SHiVAi/README.md

 ### Mixed approach (recommended)

-For this approach, you will need to both install the shivautils package and download the Apptainer image.
+For this approach, you will need to both install the shivai package and download the Apptainer image.
 First, like in [Traditional python install](#traditional-python-install), create a dedicated Python 3.9 environment, clone or download shivautils, and, from the project's directory (and within the new virtual environment), run:

 ```bash
 python -m pip install .